komtaki/visibility-recommender/README.md

 The recommended access modifiers are `public`, `private` and `protected`.

+# Feature

+- Three kinds of `private, protected, private` can be given to public object constants automatically.
+- Only minimal changes are required, and all line breaks and spaces are preserved.
+- Supported files
+    - Mixed classes with and without namespaces.
+    - A mixture of constants with and without access modifiers.
+    - Plain view files.
+- Not supported
+    - Functions that can recover constants by string concatenation, such as `eval()` and `constant()`.

 ## Roughly pattern

 Of course, we don't know if the constant reference is constructed by string concatenation using [eval](https://www.php.net/manual/ja/function.eval.php).